-Perhaps the greatest benefit of our system is that the Queen, having no public political history, is free from party ties and can thus represent all the citizens of the country.
-The same might not be said of a Governor-General which is why the Prime Minister who puts forward a name for submission to the Queen for her approval as the next Governor-General has to act very carefully indeed.
+Perhaps the greatest benefit of our system is that the King, having no public political history, is free from party ties and can thus represent all the citizens of the country.
+The same might not be said of a Governor-General which is why the Prime Minister who puts forward a name for submission to the King for his approval as the next Governor-General has to act very carefully indeed.
 Such has not always been the case at Federal and State level and the result has rebounded on the Prime Minister or Premier to their discredit.
 We do not know if the Sovereign questions a submitted name but if a Premier or a Prime Minister is determined to submit a name without having taken soundings from all parties and arms of government then the onus falls directly on him if matters do not work out - not the Sovereign.
-The Australian Monarchist League believes that the Leader of HM Opposition be asked to be part of the submission process.
+The Australian Monarchist League believes that the Leader of His Majesty's Opposition be asked to be part of the submission process.

 The Flag of the Governor-General of Australia